-Extensive data of good quality are needed to develop a BEI; therefore the feasibility assessment is critical to the efficient use of Committee resources.
+Extensive data of good quality are needed to develop a BEI; therefore, the feasibility assessment is critical to the efficient use of Committee resources.
 The criteria for feasibility will generally include, but may not be limited to:

-- the number of industries using the agent and the number of workers exposed. - the availability and quality of data that relate any proposed biological indicators to exposure conditions or to health outcomes. - the routes of exposure, with special emphasis on inhalation and dermal contact. - the routes of elimination, emphasizing the type of specimen to be collected. - the severity of the health risks associated with exposure. - the availability and utility of analytical methods for measuring the determinant in the sample.
+- the number of industries using the agent and the number of workers exposed. - the availability and quality of data that relate any proposed biological indicators to exposure conditions or to health outcomes. - the routes of exposure, with special emphasis on dermal contact. - the routes of elimination, emphasizing the type of specimen to be collected. - the severity of the health risks associated with exposure. - the availability and utility of analytical methods for measuring the determinant in the sample.

 If the judgment of the Committee, after discussing the feasibility report, is affirmative, the author of the report is generally assigned to proceed with development of a proposed new BEI and Documentation.
-Another member of the Committee may be assigned as author, co-author or reviewer at the discretion of the Chair.
+Another member of the Committee may be assigned as author, co-author, or reviewer at the discretion of the Chair.

 If the judgment is negative, a summary of the report is prepared.
 The report and summary are then presented to the Committee by the contributing Committee member(s).
-The Committee may then make a motion to approve the report and summary.
-If the motion is seconded, the Committee will review/critique the report and summary and subsequently vote on the proposed action.
-If the vote is approved, the report and summary are placed on file at ACGIH and the substance is listed in the BEI section of the TLVs and BEIs book under Feasibility Assessments.
+If the vote is approved, the report and summary are placed on file at ACGIH, and the substance is listed in the BEI section of the TLVs and BEIs book under Feasibility Assessments.